garethslinn/helprjs/README.md

 # helprjs

-This is an EASY TO USE collection of useful methods for manipulating object arrays with added helpers
+This is an EASY TO USE collection of useful methods for manipulating object arrays with added helpers.

+NOTE: I'm converting the library to TypeScript.

 ## Example array of objects